|

 usually just want to come along for a day's training and ask lots

 of questions.
-Some bring along tapes or DVds of stuff they have
+Some bring along DVDs of stuff they have

 could improve.